-Coller Secondaries Private Equity Opportunities CION Grosvenor Infrastructure Fund (the "Initial Fund") is a newly organized Delaware statutory trust that will operate as a continuously offered, registered non-diversified, closed-end management investment company that intends to and as an interval fund.
-The Initial Fund will provide periodic liquidity with respect to its shares through periodic repurchase offers pursuant to Rule 13e 423c-3 under the Securities Exchange Investment Company Act of 1934 1940, as amended (the "Exchange 1940 Act").
-The Initial Fund will be advised by Coller Private Market Secondaries Advisors CION Grosvenor Management, LLC (the "Adviser").
-The Initial Fund and the Adviser are referred to herein as the "Applicants."
+Global X Venture Fund (Hamilton Lane Private Assets Fund ("HLPAF"), Hamilton Lane Private Infrastructure Fund ("HLPIF"), Hamilton Lane Private Secondary Fund ("HLPSF"), Hamilton Lane Venture Capital and Growth Fund ("HLVCGF") and Hamilton Lane Credit Income Fund ("HLCIF" and, together with HLPAF, HLPIF, HLPSF and HLVCGF, the "Initial Funds") is a newly organized are Delaware statutory trusts that each operate or, with respect to HLCIF, will operate as a continuously offered, registered non-diversified, closed-end management investment company and as an interval fund.
+The Initial Fund.
+HLPAF, HLPIF, HLPSF and HLVCGF each provides periodic liquidity with respect to its shares pursuant to Rule 13e-4 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+HLCIF will provide periodic liquidity with respect to its shares through periodic repurchase offers pursuant to Rule 23c-3 under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Initial Funds are, or with respect to HLCIF, will be, advised by Global X Management Company, Hamilton Lane Advisors, LLC\L.C. (the "Adviser").
+The Initial Funds and the Adviser are referred to herein as the "Applicants."

-The Applicants hereby seek an order (the "Order") from the U.S. Securities and Exchange Commission (the "Commission") (i) pursuant to Section 6(c) of the 1940 Act, for an exemption from Sections 18(a)(2), 18(c) and 18(i) of the 1940 Act, (ii) pursuant to Sections 6(c) and 23(c) of the 1940 Act and exemption from Rule 23c-3 under the 1940 Act and (iii) pursuant to Section 17(d) of the 1940 Act and Rule 17d-1 under the 1940 Act to permit the Initial Fund to issue multiple classes of shares ("Shares")1 and to impose early withdrawal charges ("EWCs") and asset-based distribution and/or service fees with respect to certain classes.
+The Applicants hereby seek an order (the "Order") from the U.S. Securities and Exchange Commission (the "Commission") (i) pursuant to Section 6(c) of the 1940 Act, for an exemption from Sections 18(a)(2), 18(c) and 18(i) of the 1940 Act, (ii) pursuant to Sections 6(c) and 23(c) of the 1940 Act, for an exemption from Rule 23c-3 under the 1940 Act and (iii) pursuant to Section 17(d) of the 1940 Act and Rule 17d-1 under the 1940 Act to permit the Initial Fund to issue multiple classes of shares ("Shares") and to impose early withdrawal charges ("EWCs") and asset-based distribution and/or service fees with respect to certain classes.

-Applicants request that the Order also apply to any continuously offered registered closed-end management investment company that has been previously organized or that may be organized in the future for which the Adviser or any entity controlling, controlled by, or under common control with the Adviser, or any successor in interest to any such entity,2 acts as investment adviser and which operates as an interval fund pursuant to Rule 23c-3 under the 1940 Act or provides periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (each, a "Future Fund," and together with the Initial Fund, the "Funds").3 Any of the Funds relying on this relief in the future will do so in compliance with the terms and
+Applicants request that the Order also apply to any continuously offered registered closed-end management investment company that has been previously organized or that may be organized in the future for which the Adviser or any entity controlling, controlled by, or under common control with the Adviser or any successor in interest to any such entity, acts as investment adviser and which operates as an interval fund pursuant to Rule 23c-3 under the 1940 Act or provides periodic liquidity with respect to its Shares pursuant to Rule 13e-4 under the Securities-Exchange Act of 1934, as amended (the "Exchange Act") (each, a "Future Fund," and together with the Initial Fund, the "Funds").
+Any of the Funds relying on this relief in the future will do so in compliance with the terms and conditions of this application (the "Application").
+Applicants represent that each entity presently intending to rely on the requested relief is listed as an Applicant.

-1 As used in this Application, "Shares" includes any other equivalent designation of a proportionate ownership interest of the Initial Fund (or any other registered closed-end management investment company relying on the requested order).
+&lt;sup>1 As used in this Application, "Shares" includes any other equivalent designation of a proportionate ownership interest of the Initial Fund (or any other registered closed-end management investment company relying on the requested order).